CQCL/pytket-docs/manual/manual_assertion.rst

 Projector-based assertion utilises the simple fact that the outcome of a projective measurement can be used to determine if a quantum state is in a specified subspace of the state space.
 The method implemented in pytket transforms an arbitrary projective measurement into measurements on the computational basis [Gushu2020]_.
 However, this approach is not without limitations.
-Projectors in general require :math:`n \times n` matrices to represent them; hence it becomes impractical when the size of the asserted subspace is large.
+Projectors in general require :math:`2^n \times 2^n` matrices to represent them; hence it becomes impractical when the size of the asserted subspace is large.
 Moreover, the transformation technique we have adapted requires synthesis for arbitrary unitary matrices.
 Since ``pytket`` currently only supports synthesis for 1, 2, and 3 qubit unitaries, the projectors are limited to 2x2, 4x4, and 8x8 matrices.

 To start asserting with a projector, one should first compute the projector matrix for the target subspace.
 If the rank of the projector is larger than :math:`2^{n-1}` (:math:`n` is the number of qubits), an ancilla qubit should be provided to the :py:meth:`add_assert()` method.